What Does a Software Architect Do? (Duties and Requirements)

-Some skills software architects require are:
+Some common skills for software architects include:

-- Leadership: Software architects oversee the development of a project and manage the responsibilities of a team of developers, each completing distinct parts of an application.
+Software architects typically oversee the development of a project and manage the responsibilities of a team of developers, each completing distinct parts of an application.
 Coordinating the work of a team of developers and ensuring that each segment of a project meets the standards of the design requires strong leadership abilities.

 Software architect work environment